 Until It's in the Bank, Don't Bank on It

-If you’ve started buying under the assumption that you’re going to pay off those bills, bills, bills with your holiday bonus, you need to put the card down and walk away.
+If you’ve started buying under the assumption that you’re going to pay off those bills, bills, and bills with your holiday bonus, you need to put the card down and walk away.
 Unless you are 100% certain that a year-end bonus is heading your way or was already direct deposited, stay smart with your funds.
 You don’t want to start off your New Year in crippling December debt.

 Shop within your budget and save your bank account—because the only thing you should be breaking is a glass ceiling.

 Find Other Ways to Boost Your Work Standing

 A bonus can provide a nice little end-of-year bump as well as the psychological recognition from your employer that you’re valued and are doing a good job.
-We’re primates, after all, and a little incentive in the form of cold, hard cash can go a long way.
+Plus, a little incentive in the form of cold, hard cash can go a long way.
 But bonuses are not always in the cards.

 That doesn’t mean you can’t improve your position.
 If your boss has made it clear that no one is getting a bonus, but a bonus is deserved, you should research what other ways you can increase your net worth at your company.
 In the same way, your overall net worth (money saved, investments, properties) is more important than your salary, you can apply that concept to your job.

 Think of your job as a package—not individual parts—that propels you forward.
 A bonus may be nice, but it’s not factored into your career standing.
 No one in a job interview will ever ask what your 2016 year-end bonus was.
 They will want to know your title, your salary, how you climbed through the ranks, and the incentive goals you hit.